 Easy Dumpling Sauce Without Soy Sauce Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 Cooking up some potstickers and want something to dip them in?
 Searched your cupboards but can’t find a lick of soy sauce around?
 Well, this dumpling sauce without soy sauce recipe is here to save the day and you can easily throw it together while your dumplings are cooking!